abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/hci-eternal-hol2-ex1.md

-# Azure Stack HCI Hands-on Lab: 2

-## Exercise 1: Configure and monitor cluster performance from the Windows Admin Center dashboard
+# Exercise 4: Configure and monitor cluster performance from the Windows Admin Center dashboard

 In this exercise, you will learn how to configure and monitor cluster performance using the Windows Admin Center dashboard.
 This involves setting up and managing cluster resources, optimizing performance settings, and utilizing real-time monitoring tools within the dashboard to track cluster health and performance metrics.
 This exercise aims to provide practical experience in effectively managing cluster environments using Windows Admin Center.

-### Task 1: Assign the Windows Admin Center Administrator Login role to User
+## Task 1: Assign the Windows Admin Center Administrator Login role to User

 1. Navigate to your **Azure Stack HCI resource group** and click on **Access Control**.